yuhui-zh15/CellFlux/README.md

 Additionally, for RxRx1 and CPG0000, evaluation is performed on 100 random selected perturbations.
 The data index CSV files for evaluation can be downloaded from [Huggingface](https://huggingface.co/suyc21/CellFlux).

 In our implementation, we combined all the perturbation embeddings in CPG0000.
-The `combined_embeddings.csv` also needs to be downloaded from [Huggingface](https://huggingface.co/suyc21/CellFlux).
+The `combined_embeddings.csv` also needs to be downloaded [here](https://huggingface.co/suyc21/CellFlux).

 ### Running CellFlux